makrron/ScrapCoin/README.md

 - Query updated Bitcoin prices in fiat for different trading pairs.
 - Support for multiple popular exchanges through web scraping and API requests.
-- Guaranteed privacy and anonymity, no user data storage.- Private access through the TOR network.
+- Guaranteed privacy and anonymity, no user data storage.
+- Private access through the TOR network.
 - Periodic price updates to provide reliable data in real time.
 - Easy integration with your application